-You don’t need to practice yoga in order to meditate, nor do you need to formally meditate in order to practice yoga.
-But both practices support each other.
-Yoga helps you to concentrate and relax, both of which are important to meditate.
+You don’t need to practice yoga in order to meditate, nor do you need to meditate in order to practice yoga.
+But yoga helps you to concentrate and relax, both of which are important to meditation.

-It may be difficult to focus your mind at first, even in a yoga class where the yoga instructor sets aside time to meditate, so try not to be discouraged.
-Meditation becomes easier the more often you practice.
+It may be difficult to focus your mind at first, even in a yoga class with time set aside to meditate.
+For most people, meditation becomes easier the more often you practice.

 Yoga can complement religion, or it can stand alone as a spiritual practice.
-If you lack a spiritual setting and now find yourself searching for one, yoga might meet your needs.
+If you lack a spiritual venue and now find yourself searching for one, yoga might meet your needs.